peterhry/peterhrynkow.com/_posts/2017-09-29-using-function-bind-for-partial-application.markdown

 // 6
 ```

-With `Function.bind` you can create a new function based on `add` that has the first argument `a` applied.
+Using `Function.bind` you can create a new function based on `add` that has the first argument `a` applied.
 The new function takes just one argument `b`.
 This technique is called [partial application](https://en.wikipedia.org/wiki/Partial_application).

 ```js
 const add = (a, b) => a + b